Kat Coiro

 Kat Coiro is an American film and television director.
-She directed Marry Me (2022) and directed and produced the CBS show Matlock (2024).
-Other pilots include Roku's The Spiderwick Chronicles, Marvel's She-Hulk: Attorney at Law, Girls5eva, Florida Girls and others.
+She directed Marry Me (2022) and You, Me & Tuscany (2026), and has directed and produced television pilots including Matlock, Marvel's She-Hulk: Attorney at Law, and The Spiderwick Chronicles.

 Early life

-Coiro was born in Manhattan to parents Peter Eves and Gina Cunningham-Eves, who are of English and Italian descent.
-Her sister, Emmy Eves, became a production designer and worked as an art director on Coiro's first film.
+Coiro was born in Manhattan to Peter Eves and Gina Cunningham-Eves, and is of English and Italian descent.
+Her sister, Emmy Eves worked as an art director on Coiro's first film.

-In ninth grade, Coiro enrolled in boarding school at Interlochen Arts Academy.
-She taught theater at the University of Miami summer arts camp and studied theater and Russian history at Carnegie Mellon University in Pittsburgh, and later studied directing at the Moscow Art Theatre in Russia before moving to Los Angeles to pursue filmmaking.
+She attended boarding school at Interlochen Arts Academy before studying theater and Russian history at Carnegie Mellon University.
+She later studied directing at the Moscow Art Theatre in Russia before moving to Los Angeles to pursue filmmaking.

 Career

+Film

+She began her filmmaking career directing independent micro-budget feature films, including L!fe Happens (2011), starring Krysten Ritter, and And While We Were Here (2012), starring Kate Bosworth which premiered at the Tribeca Film Festival and was shot in Italy.

+Coiro later moved into studio filmmaking with the Universal Pictures romantic comedy Marry Me (2022), starring Jennifer Lopez and Owen Wilson.

+In 2026, Coiro directed the romantic comedy You, Me & Tuscany for Universal Pictures, starring Halle Bailey and Regé-Jean Page.
+It was filmed in Tuscany, Italy.

+Television

+Coiro has directed and executive produced several television pilots and series.
+She directed and executive produced the pilot for the CBS reboot of Matlock, starring Kathy Bates.

+She also directed the pilot episodes of Marvel Studios' She-Hulk: Attorney at Law, Peacock's Girls5eva, and Pop TV's Florida Girls.

+For Roku's adaptation of The Spiderwick Chronicles, Coiro directed the first two episodes and served as executive producer.
+The premiere episode, "Welcome to Spiderwick," earned her a nomination for Outstanding Directorial Achievement in Children's Programs at the Directors Guild of America Awards.

+Additional episodic directing credits include Modern Family, Brooklyn Nine-Nine, It's Always Sunny in Philadelphia, Dead to Me, Shameless, Mozart in the Jungle, and Single Parents.

-Coiro briefly worked as an actress.
-She appeared in an episode of Charmed (season 5, episode 18) in 2003, in which she starred as a wood nymph.
-She appeared on Judging Amy, Law & Order: Special Victims Unit, Law & Order: Criminal Intent as well as other shows.
+Coiro has also worked as an actress, appearing in commercials and television series including Charmed, Judging Amy, Law & Order: Special Victims Unit, and Law & Order: Criminal Intent amongst others.

-Coiro began her directing career writing, directing and producing micro-budget independent films, including her 2011 debut Life Happens with Krysten Ritter and 2013 festival favorite And While We Were Here, which she shot in Italy in 11 days for $150,000 while pregnant.
-She transitioned into television, directing episodes of shows including Dead to Me, Modern Family, Shameless and It's Always Sunny in Philadelphia.
-She produced and directed the pilot and multiple episodes of the television series Matlock, Girls5eva, Florida Girls and She-Hulk: Attorney at Law, and directed and executive produced the majority of episodes for the latter series.
-Her film Marry Me, was released in 2022 by Universal Pictures and opened at number one in theaters on Valentine's Day.

 Personal life

 Coiro is married to actor Rhys Coiro, whom she directed in Life Happens and She-Hulk: Attorney at Law.
-They have three children.
-Coiro lives with her family in Los Angeles.
+They have three children and live in Los Angeles.

+Coiro serves on the board of Habits of Waste, has been involved in sustainability initiatives including #LightsCameraPlastic, and she has worked with the Easterseals Disability Film Challenge.